-2. 15 credit hours in Natural and Social Sciences, and Mathematics recognized honor society.
-Alpha Chi is committed to promoting excellence at the undergraduate level and in professional life.
+2. 15 credit hours in Natural and Social Sciences, and Mathematics

 (Minimum of 3 credit hours in Mathematics; minimum of 3 credit hours in Social Science; and minimum of 3 credit hours in Natural Science with laboratory)

 3. 6 credit hours in Liberal Arts electives